TrueNAS Telegraf, Influx, Grafana#

 2. telegraf.env with “REPLACE_ME” replaced

-3. telegraf from the latest amd64 Linux release
+3. telegraf from the latest linux_amd64 release

 • Extract the tar.gz file and look for the telegraf file in usr/bin